Design-Computation-RWTH/federated-issue-management/README.md

 # Proof-of-concept for Federated Interoperable Issue Management
 Welcome!
 This repository contains a proof-of-concept for federated, interoperable Issue Management in the Architecture, Engineering, Construction and Operations (AECO) industry.
-It is part of the research conducted in the following publication: ``` ```.
 This repository contains sub-repositories for the Solid Server and the Middleware.
 To clone these, use the following command: `git clone https://github.com/Design-Computation-RWTH/federated-issue-management.git --recurse-submodules`

 This setup has been tested on Windows.